 Natural channels can sometimes have steep longitudinal slopes with rip-rap, cobble or rock along their bottoms.
 These channels are often predicted to have supercritical flow and very high velocities.
 However, field observations show these channels are often configured so that they are protected by natural armoring.
 These configurations include short, steep drops with larger rocks situated to resist flow followed by longer, flatter sections of channel.
 For a more in-depth discussion, the designer is encouraged to review Determination of Roughness Coefficients for Streams in Colorado by Robert D. Jarrett in cooperation with the Colorado Water Conservation Board.
-The following equation may be used as an aid to predict the roughness coefficient of a high-gradient channel provided the criteria below are met.
+Equation 16 may be used as an aid to predict the roughness coefficient of a high-gradient channel provided the criteria below are met.
+The designer may research how to determine the friction slope if unknown as it is outside the intent of these standards.

-$$n = 0.393 \, S_f^{0.38} \, R^{-0.16}$$
+$$n = 0.393 S_f^{0.38} R^{-0.16}$$